Group rides are generally scheduled for mornings. Rides happen all year depending on the weather.

 What do the listed start times on the schedule really mean?

 Rides leave at the scheduled time listed on the ride description.
 Please arrive early enough to adjust your gear, suit up and receive ride information, if any, from the ride leader.
 End times are approximate.
-In early spring and late fall, rides are scheduled to get back safely before dark.
+Rides are scheduled during the daylight hours.

 What happens in the event of inclement weather?

-The ride leader may cancel a ride because of rain, lightening or extreme temperatures.
+The ride leader may cancel a ride because of rain, snow, wind, lightning or extreme temperatures.
 See the Weather Policy for more details.
-A ride leader is expected to show up fro the scheduled ride unless it is cancelled and posted as such on this website.
+A ride leader is expected to show up for the scheduled ride unless it is canceled and posted as such on this website.

 What condition should my bicycle be in when participating in STLRC group rides?

-Club members are encouraged to keep their bicycles in good condition.
 Bikes should be safe to operate and capable of completing the entire ride.
 Service your bike regularly.
-A more experienced club member will usually be glad to examine your bike for safety and maintenance concerns.
+Bike shops have the needed expertise to evaluate your bike’s condition.

 Can I bring a dog or other pet on group rides?